jkleiser/pony-onedoc-md/README.md

 ```
 The file "one.md" now contains the entire Pony tutorial.

+To convert this "one.md" into a HTML file, I suggest you use [marked](https://github.com/chjj/marked),
+which you can install using [npm](https://www.npmjs.com).

+When you've got the raw HTML file, you may insert the contents into a copy of the file doc-css.html
+to get a complete HTML document, including CSS that more or less matches the online Pony tutorial.

-If you want to produce a quite nice PDF of this "one.md", you may e.g. use this one:
+If you want to directly produce a quick PDF of the "one.md", you may try this one:

 http://www.markdowntopdf.com